hathitrust/ht_indexer/README.md

 ## Use cases

 For all the use cases, a list of documents is received.
-In addition, a field indicating the field used to retrieve the query is also received.
-The field could be id or ht_id.
-The field id is used if you want to process all the items in a record, and the ht_id is used when a specific item will be processed.
+This workflow retrieve metadata from Catalog index, then a parameter is received indicating the catalog solr field to query.
+The Solr query can contain the field id or ht_id.

+The field id is used if you want to process all the items on a record.
+The ht_id is used when a specific item of a Catalog record will be processed.

 The Solr query will look like this: `id:100673101` or `ht_id:umn.31951d01828300z`